lem-project/lem/README.md

 1. install lem by roswell
 $ ros install cxxxr/lem

-2. add the code below in "~/.bashrc" for adding the PATH export PATH=$PATH:~/.roswell/bin
+2. add the PATH: code below in "~/.bashrc" for adding the PATH export PATH=$PATH:~/.roswell/bin

 3. enable the new setting